Women Leadership Program 2002-2006

 The Women's Leadership Program was designed to introduce and support students through various explorations of their own potential for effective leadership.
 The program introduced students to various speakers who focused on skills based leadership such as public speaking, organization, etc., as well as offered students the opportunity to meet women leaders and get involved on our campus.
 The organizers of this program also strongly encouraged students to examine their leadership by participating and/or attending other events on campus.

-The program was guided by the Women's Studies Program and the Center for Campus Life.
+The program was guided by the Women's & Gender Studies and the Center for Campus Life.

 We anticipate bringing this program back.
 In the meantime, you can find out more about the Women in Leadership Symposium here.